GENESIS 1: CREATION, the BEGINNING

 The Genesis 1 Commentary, The Beginning:

-The bible mentions three heavens: So, the "heavens” in v1 might mean God’s dwelling place- the Heaven of Heavens (Hebrew shimim e.shimim*), or- “outer space”, the celestial heavens (Hebrew shimim*), or- Earth’s sky, the atmospheric heavens (Hebrew rqio*).
-However, elsewhere in scripture Psalm 33:6 refers to the “heavens” in v1 as the “starry host” (Hebrew “shimim”) which means the celestial heavens or the physical universe.
-There was no ancient Hebrew word for the physical “universe” so “heavens” was used{20}.
+The bible mentions three heavens: So, the "heavens” in v1 might mean God’s dwelling place- the Heaven of Heavens (Hebrew shimim e.shimim*), or “outer space”- the celestial heavens (Hebrew shimim*), or Earth’s sky- the atmospheric heavens (Hebrew rqio*).
+However, elsewhere in scripture Psalm 33:6 refers to the “heavens” in v1 as the “starry host” (Hebrew “shimim”) which means the celestial heavens, or the universe.
+There was no ancient Hebrew word for “universe” so “heavens” was used{20}.

 * Scripture4All online Hebrew interlinear bible.